 In the first instance you are advised to contact your child's teacher.
-Other staff in school who would be happy to help are Mrs Burgess, SENDCo or a member of the senior management team.
-We also have a governor with specific responsibility for Special Educational Needs and Disabilities.
-She is called Clare Kendle and can be contacted through the school office on 01726 74550.
+Other staff in school who would be happy to help are Mrs Burgess, SENDCo or a member of the Senior Leadership Team.

 What should I do if I feel that the Local Offer is not being delivered or is not meeting my child's needs?